aomdoa/planetwar/README.md

 	- email address + empire name + emperor name
 - player can join match anytime they wish
 	- players get X turns of protection (no attack other players during this time) based on configuration
+- administrator can create/start/manage games
+	- create new game with: max players, starting land, starting money, safe turns
+- turns are based on the user doing the turn - e.g. nothing (except attacks) happens to a user without them doing stuff

 ## Game Play
 - turn results